joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

-**WARNING:** this is still in development and not yet available in the master branch of huginn.

 ### Liquid

 Liquid is a template engine developed by [Shopify](http://shopify.com), it was designed to have a simple markup and to be non evaluating and secure.
 You can read more about it at it's [homepage](http://liquidmarkup.org/) or the GitHub [repository](https://github.com/Shopify/liquid/).